Oneirical/sdl-tgfp/IDEAS.md

 A preview mode that only shows what happens and the corresponding tiles if you do something, ignoring all Functions

 A later challenge should have a creature that excludes the tile it stands on from targets constantly, therefore, target addition maybe should be proxied through a wrapper to control this better.

+Epsilon's synapse protected by a sentry that zaps with the undo mechanic

+Find a way to get Epsilon's tail to enter a restricted area

+"copy paste" axiom ability: use it to put Synaptic on Epsilon's axiom